jowi85/cucumber/README.md

 # cucumber-webdriver-sample
 Maven selenium webdriver project.
-Cucumber (cucumber-junit) test framework running firefox drivers.
+Cucumber (cucumber-junit) test framework running firefox or chrome drivers.

+Make sure to comment/uncomment lines in step files, as well as change feature files depending on which browser you want to use.